Career planning and job Hunting for academics – A quest for a new life or a frustrating odyssey?

 It is no secret that academia has become a more and more challenging career choice and the academic sector is far from the secure employer it was for some decades ago.
-Careers are shortening, competition over positions is toughening, and the number of researchers who never appear as the first author of a publication is on the rise, according to a paper written by Milojević, Radicchi, and Walsh (2018).
-Whether you decide to play the game of academia or are on the lookout for a non-university job, you are heading for a quest of learning to package and market your skills and make some well-planned choices.
+Careers are shortening, competition over positions is intensifying, and the number of researchers who never appear as the first author of a publication is on the rise, according to a paper written by Milojević, Radicchi, and Walsh (2018).
+Whether you decide to play the game of academia or are on the lookout for a non-university job, you are facing the challenge of learning to package and market your skills and make some well-planned choices.

 Staying in academia is a process that is not only related to your research skills and how much you are willing to work.
 It is also related to knowing the right people, having a strong network, and publishing in the right journals.
-Staying in the academy takes a lot of effort and persistence in networking, continuously learning new skills, acquiring funding, publishing relevant papers in high-impact journals, and willingness to do some hopscotch, jumping between different disciplines.
-Working hard – in fact, living just for work – seems to be the default setting of many academics, but unfortunately, it is not the only key to making it in the university.
+Staying within academia takes a lot of effort and persistence in networking, continuously learning new skills, acquiring funding, publishing relevant papers in high-impact journals, and willingness to be flexible and jump between different disciplines.
+Working hard – in fact, living just for work – seems to be the default setting of many academics, but unfortunately, it is not the only key to making it in academia.
 If you don’t plan your career carefully and have a clear vision of your future, you risk ending up just playing your part in the academic machine, overburdened by teaching and never having any time to do research, for example.
-Academia is mostly not there to take care about the mental health and career prospects of individual staff members – you have to do it for yourself and seek peer support.
+For the most part, academia does not prioritise the wellbeing and career prospects of individual staff members – you have to do it for yourself and seek peer support.

 Academics often overemphasize the importance of pure research skills and topics in their career design and forget the crucial role of networking.
 The impact of social relationships also works the other way round.
 In the opinion of some prestigious academics that I have spoken to, the biggest hazard you would encounter in your academic career is not rejected papers or grant applications but ending up collaborating with people who don’t allow you to learn anything new.
 Thus, the biggest danger to avoid is ending up being surrounded by people who circulate academia in their personal nonsense generators – unable to even answer a simple question, for that matter.
-Moreover, younger researchers especially may face the challenge of a non-contributive mentor who will never write one single word for a common paper but will gladly sign all work done by someone else to make sure they get a new publication on their CV.
-It takes a lot of guts to speak up and make this kind of malpractice open to discussion, and too often, the PhD student is left alone with few options other than to accept their mentor signing-off their work without contributing anything to it.
+Moreover, early career researchers especially may face the challenge of a mentor who will not make any contribution to a co-written paper but will gladly take credit for work done by someone else to make sure they get a new publication on their CV.
+It takes a lot of courage to speak up and make this kind of malpractice open to discussion, and too often, PhD students are left alone with few options other than to accept their mentor signing off their work without contributing anything to it.

 Seeking a Non-academic Job and How to Master the Transition to a Non-academic Career

 The Covid-19 pandemic has tipped many universities over the edge in situations that were already challenging to begin with.
-Hiring freezes, research projects coming to a halt, and people from all disciplines and all levels of academia being let go is the reality of academia worldwide.
-Many universities in the UK and Australia, for example, rely heavily on international students, and face a dramatic loss in enrollments due to the pandemic putting a stop to all travelling efforts.
+Hiring freezes, research projects coming to a halt, and people from all disciplines and all levels of academia being let go is the current reality of academia worldwide.
+Many universities in the UK and Australia, for example, rely heavily on international students, and face a dramatic loss in enrolments due to the pandemic putting a stop to international travel.

 Quick industry skill workshops can of course be useful learning experiences, but they can also give the false impression that complex skills relevant to a specific industry or other non-academic job can be acquired quickly, complementary to your academic degree.
 Your PhD in literary studies does not make you a journalist even if you attended a one-day workshop in conducting interviews, and one course in Human Resources does not turn you into a recruitment specialist.
 When preparing your applications, put these courses into perspective and keep in mind that exaggeration does not give a good impression.

 Non-academic employers will not be impressed by your degree per se; it is necessary to be more explicit about what skills you have and how you would approach different tasks on the job.
-Don’t operate on the assumption that whatever skills you have, they are specific to academia and could not be learnt outside the academy.
+Don’t operate on the assumption that whatever skills you have, they are specific to academia and could not be learned outside this sector.
 This is an insult to all the research conducted in the private sector and the third sector.

-In addition, certain more specific skills that can be learnt both in academia and outside the academy might serve you very well in your job hunting if you remember to first acquire these skills and then highlight them in your CV.
-For example, programming, being able to use an online survey tool and analyze statistical data, as well as speaking a foreign language will be strengths in any job-search adventure.
+In addition, several more specific skills that can be learned both in academia and outside it might serve you very well in your job hunting if you remember to first acquire these skills and then highlight them in your CV.
+For example, programming, being able to use an online survey tool and analyse statistical data, as well as speaking a foreign language will be strengths in any job-search adventure.
 Make a list of both your more generic and specific skills and strengths, and tailor how you describe them based on which position you are applying for.
-Do this using fresh expressions instead of clichés and focus on active verbs rather than nouns only: “I enjoy writing on the topics of international law and data protection, and I express myself fluently in Swedish and English both to academic and non-academic audiences” rather than “I have good written communication skills.”
+Do this using fresh expressions instead of clichés and focus on active verbs rather than nouns only: “I enjoy writing on the topics of international law and data protection, and I can express myself fluently in Swedish and English both to academic and non-academic audiences” rather than “I have good written communication skills.”

 Even if it feels like an Odyssey, make it sound like an adventure – and believe in it!

-In moving from academia to industry jobs, ensure that you are not framing this transition in a negative way as for example “dropping out of academia”.
-Any unprocessed resentment or disappointment with academia will show in the way you write your applications and come across as a negative vibe in the interviews.
-Make it crystal clear to yourself the good things that academia has brought to you as a professional and as a person, and emphasize the positive sides of the situation – even if you feel that you have been forced to leave academia.
+In moving from academia to industry jobs, ensure that you are not framing this transition in a negative way, for example “dropping out of academia”.
+Any underlying resentment or disappointment with academia will show in the way you write your applications and come across as a negative attitude in interviews.
+Make it crystal clear to yourself the good things that academia has brought to you as a professional and as a person, and emphasise the positive sides of the situation – even if you feel that you have been forced to leave academia.